 Regardless of whether you are or will be the parent paying or receiving the child support, you can benefit from the legal knowledge and experience of a highly qualified family attorney.
 The advice of a Suwanee child support lawyer can help ensure that both your interests and your children’s interests are protected.

-Using these factors and others, a child support order can be established that aims to fully account for the interests of the child, without unduly burdening either parent.
+Starting in 2026, deviations for time-sharing and low-income become mandatory.
+Using these factors and others, a child support order can be established that aims to fully account for the child’s interests without unduly burdening either parent.
 A Suwanee attorney can help interested parents estimate what they stand to pay or receive in child support under the income shares model.

 As children grow up, their needs change.
 At the same time, parents face changing circumstances that drastically alter their income and ability to care for their children.